Her Majesty's Theatre, Sydney: Second theatre (1927–1970)

 The second theatre, originally named the Empire Theatre, was located in Quay Street, at the Bijou Lane corner.
 It opened with the show Sunny on 26 February 1927.
-When J. C. Williamson's wanted a long run for My Fair Lady, they renamed it to Her Majesty's Thratre on 21 May 1960.
+When J. C. Williamson's wanted a long run for My Fair Lady, they renamed it to Her Majesty's Theatre on 21 May 1960.
 The theatre barely survived the 1960s and was destroyed by fire on 31 July 1970.

 Third theatre (1973–2001)

 The third theatre was also located on Quay Street, Haymarket, at No. 107 (near Central Station).
 It opened on 30 November 1973 and closed in 2001 but is no longer standing.
 Apartments have been built on the site.

 Depictions

 The $100 Australian banknote (in the background of the Dame Nellie Melba portrait) features an image of the interior of the first theatre.